 - a spritz of lemon or lime juice

-Cut the cauliflower into bite sized florets and toss in a large bowl with the flour, dried chili flakes, and season well with salt & pepper.
+- Cut the cauliflower into bite-sized florets and toss in a large bowl with the flour, and dried chilli flakes, and season well with salt & pepper.

-In another bowl lightly beat the eggs and prepare a flatish dish with the panko crumbs.
+- In another bowl lightly beat the eggs and prepare a flattish dish with the panko crumbs.

 *This post is proudly sponsored by Hellmann’s